stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 ### Use Case: Nucleic Acids

-We'd like to come up with a small library for running computations on nucleic acids: RNA and DNA.
+We'd like to come up with a small, simplified library for running computations on nucleic acids: RNA and DNA.
 These are built from five types of nucleobases, three of which are used in both types of nucleic acids and two bases specific for each type of acid.
 We'd like